 I use the term “gentleman” in its fullest sense, mourning both Sherman and an age that is passing with him and his few remaining contemporaries.
 I don’t believe I ever saw Sherman without a shirt and tie, even in his own home and even when visiting in the morning.

 He was a true statesman for our sport, born of a dedicated foxhunting family.
 His father, his father-in-law, his brother, and he were all Masters.
 His mother, game for any adventure, followed hounds on both sides of the Atlantic.
-His record of accomplishments and innovations, many of which are taken for granted by today’s foxhunters, is lengthy.To read more, a subscription is needed: Click here to subscribe
+His record of accomplishments and innovations, many of which are taken for granted by today’s foxhunters, is lengthy.To read more, a subscription is required.
+Log in or click here to subscribe.